terraform-aws-modules/terraform-aws-notify-slack/functions/README.md

   $ terraform init && terraform apply -y
 ```

-4. From within the `functions/` directory, execute the integration tests locally:
+4. From within the current directory, execute the integration tests locally:

 ```bash
   $ pipenv run python integration_test.py
 ```

 Within the Slack channel that is associated to the webhook URL provided, you should see all of the messages arriving.
-You can compared the messages to the payloads in the `functions/events/` and `functions/messages` directories; there should be one Slack message per event payload/file.
+You can compared the messages to the payloads in the `tests/events/` and `tests/messages` directories; there should be one Slack message per event payload/file.

 5. Do not forget to clean up your provisioned resources by returning to the `example/notify-slack-simple/` directory and destroying using Terraform: